mrshakil015/React-JS/README.md

 - Rast development
 - Design consistency
 - Maintainability (update just one component & get result in all spaces realted to this component)

+## JSX
+- JSX is a syntax extension for JavaScript
+- JSX stands for JavaScript XML
+- Lets you write HTML- like markup inside a JavaScript file.
+- Under the hood it is transformed into regular JavaScript using compilers like Bable or TypeScript

+#### Rules of JSX
+- Return a single root element
+    - To return multiple elements from a component, wrap them with a single parent tag.
+- Close all the tags
+- Must use camelCase
+    - class --> className
+    - onclick --> onClick
+    - tabindex --> tabIndex

 </details>

 # Start React with Vite